-The remaining links all for all - whether you're a client or just curious.
-Ranging from books that will help shape your learning to an interview I gave on the power of networking, each link should equip you with a nugget of wisdom.
+These links are for everyone - whether you're a client or just curious.
+Ranging from books and articles that will help shape your learning to an interview I gave on the power of networking, each link should equip you with a nugget of wisdom.

 The Motivation Myth is one of the best books I've ever read on what motivation really is and how it plays a role in changing your life.
 A great primer before you begin to address your professional goals.